Joeeazy/alx-higher_level_programming/0x0D-SQL_introduction/README.md

         INSERT INTO table_name (column1, column2, ...)
         VALUES (value1, value2, ...);
     ```
+    * To update data
+    ```bash
+        UPDATE table_name
+        SET column1 = value1, column2 = value2, ...
+        WHERE condition;
+    ```
+    * To Delete data
+    ```bash
+        DELETE FROM table_name
+        WHERE condition;
+    ```

  * What are subqueries

+    Subqueries are queries embedded within other queries.
+They can be used to retrieve data that will be used in the main query's condition or to perform operations based on the results of another query.

  * How to use MySQL functions

+    MySQL provides various built-in functions for data manipulation, mathematical operations, string manipulation, and more.
+For example:
+    ```bash
+    SELECT AVG(column_name) FROM table_name;
+    ```
+    This calculates the average of the values in the specified column.
+There are many other functions for different purposes in MySQL.

  # More Info